nmateyko/labutils/README.md

 # Labutils
-This repository contains miscellaneous scripts that I find myself repeatedly using in my lab work.
+This repository contains miscellaneous code that I find myself repeatedly using in my lab work.

 Install: